remotesynth/certifiedfreshevents/content/talkshows/june2022-brittany-walker.md

 draft: false
 ---

-Erin and Brian are joined by Brittany Walker, Senior Developer Advocate for Contentful and local tecg community organizer.
+Erin and Brian are joined by Brittany Walker, Senior Developer Advocate for Contentful and local tech community organizer.
 We'll discuss the journey from self-taught developer to bootcamp to developer advocate and community organizer.